 A full list of all concerts can be found on our concert history page.

 The choir has often joined other singers in the area for special events: in 2000 they performed Handel's Zadok the Priest, Parry's I Was Glad and the finale of Beethoven's Choral Symphony in a Millennium Concert at St Mary's church in Banbury.
 Subsequently they led a "Messiah for Hospices" concert at the same venue.
-This year we combined with Banbury Choral Society to celebrate our 40th Birthday!time the choir has rehearsed and performed in spite of a fuel crisis, an overloaded electrical system, unscheduled Bonfire Night percussion and to the accompaniment of a Fairground
+In 2012 we combined with Banbury Choral Society to celebrate our 40th Birthday!
+Over time the choir has rehearsed and performed in spite of a fuel crisis, an overloaded electrical system, unscheduled Bonfire Night percussion and to the accompaniment of a Fairground

 We meet every Tuesday evening at Wariner School to rehearse from 7.45 - 9.30 - Visit our Contact page for more details.